5 minute read.

-Make sure your contact details are easy to find and include a call to action.
+Make sure your contact details are prominent and include an enticing call to action.

 Be friendly and provide a good reason for people to get in touch.

-A simple call back form will work best, name, phone number, and email is all you need.
+A simple call back form will work best, name, phone number, and email are all you need.